Important items to review

 Power

-It is recommended to use an official Raspberry Pi Power Adaptor.
-Power supply for Raspberry Pi 4.
-Power supply for other models of Raspberry Pi.
+It is recommended to use an official Raspberry Pi power supply.

 SIM